-No plaster stopping is required, but all joints and screw fixings must be taped with GIB Weatherline[®] Flashing Tape.
+No plaster stopping is required.
+Unless the entire surface is protected with a self-adhesive WRB, all joints and screw fixings must be taped with GIB Weatherline® Flashing Tape.
 Flashing tape to mid-sheet vertical fasteners is not required when fasteners are covered with a structural cavity batten.